 Nunavut is a unique territory in that it is the only area in Canada not connected to the rest of the country by any highways.
 The weather station known as Alert is the northernmost place on earth, only 508 miles from the North Pole.

 The climate is Arctic and Polar, meaning continuous ice, snow, and freezing temperatures.
 Even in summer, in the extreme south, the temperatures seldom exceed 15c.
 Lows in winter can reach -27c, and colder.

 Cost of living in Nunavut

 Nunavut is extremely isolated and due to this, some basic costs can be rather high.
 The cost of materials and labor is also higher, and this, combined with the extreme weather conditions can be a large deterrent for people choosing to live in this part of Canada.
 In comparison, however, the minimum wage of $16 is the highest in the country.
 The government in the province ensures that their residents are well taken care of with subsidies and the lowering of some essential produce items costs.

 The economy consists of activity in the mining, gas, mineral exploration, and tourism industries.
-There is believed to be significant oil and coal deposits in the northern parts of Nunavut, all of which are being explored.
+There are believed to be significant oil and coal deposits in the northern parts of Nunavut, all of which are being explored.
 The majority of the population is self-sufficient.

 The population of Nunavut is 60% Inuit with Inuit, English, and French as official languages.
 Close to 7000 people live in the provincial capital, with the rest of the population sparsely distributed throughout the smaller towns of Arviat, Rankin Inlet, and Baker Lake.